 MUMBAI.- AstaGuru Auction House

-The auction also showcased a rich collection of Asian ceramics which became a proponent in introducing the art and culture of the far east to the western world in the bygone era.
-One of these, a finely carved Chinese nephrite jade dragon ship (lot no. 43), was auctioned for INR 21,73,698.
-A deftly carved ship in nephrite jade, the bow executed as a dragon head, masts with open-work, while the decks feature Oriental architectural motifs.
-The ship is mounted on a finely carved wooden base.
-An exceptional Japanese Imari jar with a lid (lot no. 83) executed circa 1880 was acquired at a value of INR 17,07,750.
+The upcoming auction also presents a rich collection of Asian ceramics from Japan and China, which became a proponent in introducing the art and culture of the far east to the western world in the bygone era.
+One of these is an exceptional Japanese Imari jar with a lid, executed circa 1880 (Lot no. 83).
 The spherical body is decorated in a rich palette of brick red and underglaze blue.
 The panels of the jar depict ladies in courtly attire seated in a garden landscape.
 An Imari jar with such size, dimension, and vintage is rare to come by.
+Estimate: INR 15,00,000 20,00,000.